Dear Curious Readers,

+The writers of IA.com are minor cogs in a very large wheel.
 Why?
-Because that’s just the way to get along in life.
-So let’s quit the belly aching and enjoy our wonderful times.
-In the not too distant future, Pearl River Publishing may even become profitable.
-Until then, the imprint is self-funded, forward thinking, open to new ideas, and able to accommodate our loyal followers.
+Because that’s just the way it is.
+So let’s quit the bellyaching and enjoy our wonderful times.
+Maybe Pearl River Publishing might even become profitable one day.
+Stranger things have happened.
+Until then, the imprint is self-funded, forward-thinking, open to new ideas, and able to accommodate our curious readers.

 And, we’re having fun.
 After all, the reader is why the writer writes, is it not?